Reading Practice Test 2

 Each question has a few answer choices.
 Choose the best answer for each question.
 At the end of the quiz, you will see your results.

-1. Which word/phrase in the sentence below is redundant and can be removed without changing the meaning of the sentence?After receiving two different results, the students decided to repeat the experiment again to hopefully find some consistency among them.
+1. Which word/phrase in the sentence below is redundant and can be removed without changing the meaning of the sentence?Historically, in the past, politicians often inserted their religious beliefs into their positions.

 A.